Mailaender/MonoDevelop.StyleCop/README.md

 Remarks
 -----
 The following is necessary if you're not using MonoDevelop on Windows!
+The spell checker is only available on Windows too!

 Before you install the latest addin package from the [Downloads section](https://github.com/DarkCloud14/MonoDevelop.StyleCop/downloads) make sure that the following directories exists in your Mono installation.